glenr4/RefactorThis/readme.md

   -> Upgraded to latest stable version which is .Net v5.0 at the time of writing

-- Uses SQlite as the database, this is not a production ready database and  needs to be upgraded to a relational database like SQL Server or Postgres
+- Uses SQlite as the database, this is not a production ready database and  needs to be upgraded to another relational database like SQL Server or Postgres

   -> Upgrading the database is beyond the scope of this coding exercise

-  -> The database schema has not defined primary keys and a one to many relationship between Products and ProductOptions, this would need to be added to the database design when upgrading the database
+  -> The database schema does not have primary keys or a one to many relationship between Products and ProductOptions, this would need to be added to the database design when upgrading the database

 - The application is a Web API but includes a Razor package and useMvc() in the configuration, this is only required for serving HTML pages

 - Everything is in a sinlge project, which does not allow for any code re-use

+- Mixes data access inside the Domain objects

 - No tests